Anderson College of Health, Business and Technology

-Anderson College of Health, Business and Technology is a diploma-granting Career college with campuses in Mississauga, Hamilton, North York, Downtown, and Midtown Toronto, Ontario.
-The college was founded in 1979 and is recognized for its Healthcare, Business, Technology and Law Enforcement courses.
+Anderson College of Health, Business and Technology is an Ontario diploma-granting career college with 10 campuses in the province.
+Anderson College was founded in 1885 and is recognized for its courses on healthcare, business, technology and law enforcement.

 Anderson College is registered as a Private Career College under the Private Career College Act, 2005.

 Programs of study

 Though the courses available differ between campuses, Anderson College offers diplomas in the following: